jeremyvoldeng/legoMosaicMaker/README.md

-# Lego Mosaic Maker
+# Pictures With Bricks

 This is a program designed to create Mosaics of your own photos.
 The program takes an image and gives you instructions similar to the official lego mosiacs as well as a parts list.
 This was original designed for personal use, as I wanted to make mosaics of my favourite album covers.
 Once I realized that there was nothing I could find online that did what I was looking for, I decided to design something that anyone could easily use to do the same.

 ## Important Info